 The Art of Wrapping Green Rice

 After obtaining the final green rice, farmers wrap it in two layers of leaves.
 The inner layer consists of banana leaves to prevent the rice from drying out and losing its green color.
-The outer layer consists of lotus leaves to impart its distinctive fragrance from lotus.
+The outer layer consists of lotus leaves to impart their distinctive fragrance to the rice.

-Through an elaborate making process, Vietnamese green rice is finally served in 2 types, fresh and dried.
-Fresh rice is soft and sweet, while dried one becomes very hard flakes.
+Through an elaborate making process, Vietnamese green rice is finally served in two types: fresh and dried.
+Fresh rice is soft and sweet, while the dried one becomes very hard flakes.

 Preservation

-Dried green rice can be preserved in a longer period, usally 6 months – 1 year.
+Dried green rice can be preserved for a longer period, usually 6 months to 1 year.
 Keep it in a cool, dry place and avoid direct sunlight.

 Recipes with Vietnamese Green Rice

-As a perfect local gifts from Hanoi, Vietnamese Green Rice is used to make many luscious dishes.
+As a perfect local gift from Hanoi, Vietnamese Green Rice is used to make many delicious dishes.
 Here are several good foods you should try:

 Save the list and try it one day!